top of page

 Little is known about how older adults integrate smart adherence products at home.
 Before effectiveness can be evaluated, it is vital to look into the facilitators and barriers older people have when incorporating these products into their medicine-taking routines.
 Our team analyzed the integration of these products and aimed to comprehend the behaviours associated with how older adults with chronic conditions take their medications.

-For more information visit the following publications:
+For more information read the following publications:

 Faisal S, Ivo J, Tennant R, Prior KA, Grindrod K, McMillan C, Patel T. Integration of a smart multidose blister package for medication intake.
 A mixed method ethnographic informed study of older adults with chronic disease.
 PLOS One 2022; 17 (1): e0262012.